tarantool/tarantool-python/README.rst

 What is Tarantool?
 ------------------

-`Tarantool`_ is an in-memory NoSQL database with a Lua application server on board.
-It combines the network programming power of Node.JS with data persistency capabilities of Redis.
-It's open-source, licensed under `BSD-2-Clause`_.
+`Tarantool`_ is an in-memory computing platform originally designed by `VK`_ and released under the terms of `BSD license`_.

 Features
 --------

 * ANSI SQL, including views, joins, referential and check constraints
 * Lua packages for non-blocking I/O, fibers, and HTTP
-* MsgPack data format and MsgPack-based client-server protocol
+* MessagePack data format and MessagePack-based client-server protocol
 * Two data engines:

   * memtx – in-memory storage engine with optional persistence